What is a Zero Hours contract?

 Zero hours contracts can exist as flexible options which in many situations can work well for both employers and workers.

-However in recent years, they have also been the focus of political attention, particularly in relation to their wider impact on employment rights and the stability of incomes amongst a particular section of the labour market.
+In recent years, zero hours contracts have become the focus of UK political attention, particularly in relation to their wider impact on employment rights and the stability of incomes amongst a particular section of the labour market.

 Arguments made in support of zero hours contracts